Russia flight bans add to crisis in EU skies

 "Air France probably has a lot of overflights via Russia to Asia, so Moscow is counting on the French getting scared and giving into its blackmail," he added.

+"[Russian president Vladimir] Putin shows full solidarity with [Belarusian president Alexander] Lukashenko.
+EU airlines avoiding Belarusian airspace are now banned from entering Russian airspace," Norbert Röttgen, a senior German MP, also said on Russia's decision.

-EU leaders called for the Belarus air-ban on Monday after a Belarus warplane forced down a Ryanair jet to seize a political activist.
+EU leaders declared a Belarus air-ban on Monday after one of Lukashenko's Mig-29s forced down a Ryanair passenger plane flying from Athens to Vilnius to seize a political activist.

-EU-based airlines have been "recommended" to avoid Belarus airspace by the European Aviation Safety Agency, an EU regulator in Germany.
+EU-based airlines were subsequently "recommended" to avoid Belarus airspace by the European Aviation Safety Agency, an EU regulator in Germany.

+A few non-EU carriers, such as Singapore Airlines and Japan's ANA, have also followed EASA's guidance.

-EU officials are also drawing up a legally binding ban on banning Belarusian planes from EU air-space.
+Meanwhile, EU officials are drawing up a legally binding ban on Belarusian planes entering EU countries' airspace.

-Some EU countries have already notified Eurocontrol, an international body handling European air-traffic, that Belarusian planes are not welcome, but EU institutions do not know which ones.
+Some EU capitals have already notified Eurocontrol, an international body in Brussels which handles European air traffic, that Belarusian planes were not welcome, but EU institutions do not know which of the 27 member states have done so.

-Some non-EU carriers, such as Singapore Airlines and Japan's ANA, have also stopped flying over Belarus.

-And all that added up to disarray in European skies, where some 400 civilian planes used to fly over Belarus every day, some 100 of which were operated by EU or UK airlines, according to Eurocontrol data.
+And all that added up to a crisis in European skies, where some 400 civilian planes used to fly over Belarus every day, some 100 of which were operated by EU or UK airlines, according to Eurocontrol data.

-The hijacking also has the potential to cause long-term disruption.
+Lukashenko's hijacking also has the potential to cause long-term disruption.

-The UN's International Civil Aviation Organisation (ICAO) in Montreal, Canada, has the power to expel Belarus, grounding its planes for good.
+The UN's International Civil Aviation Organisation (ICAO) in Montreal, Canada, has the power to expel Belarus from the '1944 Chicago convention' on air safety.

 "These unacceptable actions were an attack on European aviation security and put in danger the lives of the passengers and crew as they traveled between two EU capitals," Irish transport minister Eamon Ryan told an emergency ICAO meeting on Thursday.

+If the ICAO did expel Belarus, its planes might not be able to fly anywhere.

-"If ICAO reacts in a soft way this could encourage other autocrats in the world, and there are many of them, to ignore and disregard the international community," Elmar Giemulla, an aviation lawyer told British newspaper The Guardian.
+But on the other hand, "if ICAO reacts in a soft way, this could encourage other autocrats in the world, and there are many of them, to ignore and disregard the international community," Elmar Giemulla, an aviation lawyer, told British newspaper The Guardian.

-"If this spreads all over the place, we can forget international aviation," he said.
+"If this [Belarus-type hijacking] spreads all over the place, we can forget international aviation," Giemulla, who, in the past, represented families from the MH17 flight disaster, said.

-The EU is also planning its first-ever economic sanctions on Belarus, foreign ministers said at informal talks in Lisbon on Thursday.
+The EU is also preparing to impose its first-ever economic sanctions on Belarus, foreign ministers said at informal talks in Lisbon on Thursday.

-These are to hit Belarusian exports of fertiliser and oil products to Europe, which are worth some €2bn a year, compared to the €85m or so which Belarus gets from overflight fees.
+These will target Belarusian exports of fertiliser and oil products to Europe, which are worth €2bn a year, compared to the €85m that Lukashenko gets from overflight fees.

-They will also hit Belarusian banks, German foreign minister Heiko Maas said.
+They will also strike Belarusian banks, German foreign minister Heiko Maas said.

 "We are talking about ... to what extent Belarus should be allowed in future to issue bonds, by the state or the central bank, in Europe," he said.

-If Lukashenko did not release the activist he snatched off the Ryanair jet, as well as other prisoners, "this will be only the beginning of a big and long spiral of sanctions," Maas said.
+If Lukashenko did not release the activist, Roman Protasevich, whom he snatched off the Ryanair jet, as well as other prisoners, "this will be only the beginning of a big and long spiral of sanctions," Maas said.

-But for his part, Lukashenko accused the activist of plotting "bloody revolution" and said the West was waging "hybrid war" on Belarus.
+But for his part, Lukashenko accused Protasevich of plotting "bloody revolution" and the West of waging "hybrid war" against him in a speech in parliament.

-He is to meet Putin in Sochi on Russia's Black Sea coast on Friday.
+The Belarusian leader is to meet Putin in Sochi on Russia's Black Sea coast on Friday.

-And if he looked isolated on the world stage, he also had another friend in the Black Sea region, it emerged, after Turkish president Recep Tayyip Erdoğan watered down a Nato statement on Belarus earlier this week.
+And if Lukashenko looked isolated on the world stage, then he had another friend in the Black Sea region, it emerged, after Turkey's autocratic president, Recep Tayyip Erdoğan, watered down a Nato statement on Belarus earlier this week.

-A draft Nato communiqué had called for sanctions, including Belarus' expulsion from a Nato cooperation project, and urged the activist's release.
+A draft Nato communiqué had called for sanctions, including Belarus' expulsion from a Nato cooperation project.

-But Turkey vetoed all that, according to two diplomats who spoke to the Reuters new agency on Thursday.
+But Turkey vetoed that, according to two diplomats who spoke to the Reuters new agency on Thursday.

-And the final Nato statement was more dovish.
+And the final Western allies' statement was more dovish.